Be Faithful

 "Be Faithful" is a song performed by American hip hop artist Fatman Scoop, featuring and produced by American hip hop duo the Crooklyn Clan.
 The song was released in March 1999, becoming a minor hit in the United States.
-A second release in October 2003 gained the song wider international success.
-"Be Faithful" topped the charts in the UK and Ireland in 2003, and peaked within the top 10 of the charts in Australia and Denmark.
+A second release in October 2003 gained the song wider international success, topping the charts of the United Kingdom and Ireland and peaking within the top 10 in Australia and Denmark.
 The song was featured in the trailer for the film The Best Man and later in the 2001 film Save the Last Dance.

 Background

 The song heavily samples "Love Like This" by Faith Evans, which in turn is made of a covered loop from Chic's "Chic Cheer".
 It also samples "Party Ain't a Party" by Queen Pen, "Off the Books" by the Beatnuts, "Can I Get A..." by Jay-Z, "Hip Hop Hooray" by Naughty by Nature and "The Choice Is Yours (Revisited)" by Black Sheep.